 On the nose the funk is quick to greet me.
 Banana ice cream, pink grapefruit, lime zest, baking yeast and nail varnish.
 Floral honey, coriander, white pepper, a touch of oregano and a nice vegetal tequilaish note.
 Some freshly printed paper too, yum!

 On the palate… let’s just say me and the funk already became best mates.
 Bananas covered in glue, pink grapefruit juice, cardboard and nail varnish.
 Camomile tea, violet flowers, white cacao liqueur and biscuits.
 Some pineapple juice and basil.
 The finish is medium to long with grapefruit zest and violette liqueur.

 One again, the price/flavour ratio for this unaged rum is amazing.
 It actually featured in my top 10 budget rums list from last year and rightfully so.
-The amount of funk and body you’re getting for £21 (Master of Malt) makes it a bargain.
-Works amazingly in Daquiri (or Snaquiri) and not only, feel free to DM for cocktail recommendations.
+The amount of funk and body you’re getting for £21 (Master of Malt, House of Malt) makes it a bargain.
+Works amazingly in a Daiquiri (or Snaquiri) and not only, feel free to DM for cocktail recommendations.